-6 year old Charlotte is carried into your emergency department by her father.
+6-year-old Charlotte is carried into your emergency department by her father.
 She had been helping him tidy up the garage and she thought she had scratched herself on an old box of toys.
 An hour later she was inconsolable and refusing to walk.
 She thinks she was bitten by a spider

 Redback spider bites, though painful, don’t kill you.